muecke87/conventions/docs/react-flux.md

   expect(input.type).to.equal('input');
   ```

   - [console.json](https://www.npmjs.com/package/console.json) might be useful to output the generated tree in a pretty format.
-Don't forget to remove the import before comitting.
+Don't forget to remove this import before comitting your code.

   ```javascript
   import 'console.json';